Gas Stove Igniter Problems: A Complete Guide#

 Check first: Does the igniter work on other burners?
 If no burners click, the spark module (the small box that distributes electricity to all igniters) is likely the issue.

-Repair cost: $80–$150 per igniter; $120–$250 for the spark module.
+Repair cost: varies by part per igniter; varies by part for the spark module.

-3. Continuous Clicking After Burner Is Lit
+3. Continuous Clicking After Burner Is Lit#

 Cause: Moisture trapped in the spark module or a short circuit in one of the igniter wires.
 This is common after cleaning the stovetop with water that drips into the igniter area.